 A: Yes.
 DeepEval covers general LLM app unit testing, while Ragas specializes in RAG-specific evaluation.
 For LLM apps that include a RAG system, combining both enables more comprehensive evaluation.

-Q: Doesn’t using GPT-4 for evaluation make it expensive?
+Q: Doesn’t using a strong proprietary model for evaluation make it expensive?

-A: When using GPT-4 for LLM-as-a-Judge evaluation, evaluating large numbers of samples can get costly.
-Cost reduction strategies include using Prometheus (an open-source LLM specialized for evaluation), selecting a subset of evaluation samples (narrowing from full evaluation to only representative samples), and using cheaper models (like GPT-4o-mini) as evaluators.
+A: When using a high-performance model for LLM-as-a-Judge evaluation, evaluating large numbers of samples can get costly.
+Cost reduction strategies include using Prometheus (an open-source LLM specialized for evaluation), selecting a subset of evaluation samples, and validating cheaper evaluator models for the task.[5]

 Q: If evaluation results are numerically high, does that always mean it’s a good model?